 Create or Edit Salesforce data with custom form

 The Submit Salesforce Form Workflow Step can be used to create or edit Salesforce record data in a custom modal form.
-This step uses the Salesforce Connection of the user who saves the Workflow Step (as indicated when editing the Step).
-This allows Slack users to modify Salesforce data even if they do not have a login to Salesforce by utilizing the Workflow users connection.
-Warning: this will allow any workflow user to create/edit data in Salesforce with the specified Salesforce user.
-If the form contains a lookup field the workflow user will be able to search and view the names of other record types using the sharing rules of the specified Salesforce user.
+This step uses the Salesforce Connection of the user who runs the Workflow Step or as a fixed Automation User as indicated when saving the Step.
+This allows Slack internal or external users (via Slack connect) to modify Salesforce data even if they do not have a login to Salesforce by utilizing the Automation user connection.
+Warning: this will allow any workflow user to create/edit data in Salesforce as the specified Salesforce user.
+If the form contains a lookup field the workflow user will be able to search and view the names of internal records using the sharing rules of the connected Salesforce user.

 The Submit Salesforce Form step will send a user an ephemeral message only they can see (shown above) allowing the user to edit and submit data in a modal form by clicking the message "Open Form" button.
 The fields that are displayed to the user are configurable when editing the step.
 Fields may be displayed to the user, or they can be hidden from the user to set a field value to a default (i.e. for a Record Type or Status field).